circleci/circleci-docs/jekyll/_cci2/high-uuid-error.md

 ---
 layout: classic-docs
-title: "Container ID XXX cannot be mapped to a host ID"
+title: "Debugging Container ID Cannot Be Mapped to Host ID Error"
 short-title: "Container ID XXX cannot be mapped to a host ID"
 description: "Debugging 'Container ID XXX cannot be mapped to a host ID' error when starting a container"
 categories: [troubleshooting]